Advanced In Reading Advocacy

 - Reaching out to reading scientists to draw their attention to these students and to advocate for research on AIR

-We fully recognize the importance of continuing to be on the learning journey ourselves during our efforts to best serve AIR students.
+We fully recognize that we are on the learning journey ourselves as we advocate for ways to best serve AIR students.

 Members of the AIR Fliers Team